 Who hasn’t had a fish bowl?

-They are often gifts from people who just think you can add cold water to a bowl and drop a pretty fish in there and that’s it.
+They are often gifts from friends or family.
+They just think you can add water to a bowl and drop a pretty fish in there and that’s it.
 It will live forever without any filtration or aeration.

 Well, they are wrong!

-Not only is it unfair and cruel to keep a fish in this type of environment but it isn’t very nice to have in your bedroom, the smell alone isn’t very nice.
+It’s unfair and cruel to keep a fish in this type of environment.
+It’s not the best idea to have in your bedroom; the smell alone isn’t very nice.

-By simply adding a small and inexpensive filter to your small tank or bowl, it will improve the look of the tank and make the environment better for the fish.
+Simply adding a small, inexpensive filter to your fish bowl or small tank will improve the look of the tank.
+It will also make the environment better for the fish.
 PS.
 We have reviewed some of the best fish tanks for bedrooms, take a look at our results.